-• Initial water allocation: we set initial allocations (e_0) at 2 megaliters (ML where 1ML equals 1 million liters) per hectare in the dry conditions scenario and at 3 ML per hectare in the normal conditions scenario.
-These figures were chosen based on the average water use for pastures and cereal crops in the MDB as reported by the Australian Bureau of Statistics.24
+- Total farm land: we set total land (L) at 2,000 hectares.
+This corresponds to the average area operated on broadacre irrigated farms in the MDB in fiscal year 2007-2008 (Ashton and Oliver, 2011). - Initial water allocation: we set initial allocations (e_0) at 2 megalitres (ML where 1ML equals 1 million litres) per hectare in the dry conditions scenario and at 3 ML per hectare in the normal conditions scenario.
+These figures were chosen based on the average water use for pastures and cereal crops in the MDB as reported by the Australian Bureau of Statistics.27